ian-IBCIRL/ci-django-todo/README.md

 Welcome,

-This is the readme for
+This is the readme for my first Django project.

-The last update to this file was: **November 18, 2022**
+The last update to this file was: **November 20, 2022**

 ## Gitpod Reminders